 Physicians at the Planned Parenthood clinics in Birmingham and Mobile; and Reproductive Health Services in Montgomery are unable to obtain hospital staff privileges due to factors such as the hospital's opposition to abortion or requirements that the physicians live within a certain radius of the hospital; or that the physicians admit between 12-48 patients a year.
 Since abortion is one of the safest medical procedures and less than 0.3 percent of abortion patients ever require hospitalization, it is impossible for physicians to meet the minimum requirement.

-Status: On August 4, 2014, a federal judge struck down this law for all clinics in the state.
+Status: On March 26, 2016, a federal judge permanently struck down this law for all clinics in the state.

 Federal Judge Permanently Strikes Down LawMarch 26, 2016